Boris Said: 2009–2010

 No Fear Racing merged with the No. 08 E&M Motorsports car in 2009 to become Carter-Simo Racing, and Said qualified for the races at Infineon and Watkins Glen in the No. 08.
 He also attempted the Daytona 500 in the same car, but failed to qualify for the race for the second straight year.

 Said drove the No. 26 for Latitude 43 Motorsports in 2010.
 He also announced a one-year deal to drive the No. 09 Zaxby's NNS Ford for RAB Racing in the Nationwide series road-course events.
 He ran the first four races and Infineon.
 His crew chief, Frank Stoddard, was livid with Tony Stewart for contact on the final lap of the Infineon race and confronted him in the garage, but Said did not take part in it and apologized for his team's behavior the next day.
 The cars used were former Roush Fenway Racing Fords, and the team, which finished 22nd in 2009 and was sold to satisfy NASCAR's four-cars-per-team rule, had exemptions for the first five races of 2010.
 By August 2010, Said stated that he did not expect to be back with Latitude 43.
 Said received a one-race deal from Red Bull Racing at Watkins Glen to replace an ill Brian Vickers.
 He was having a good run, but in the ending laps, he made contact with Stewart that took him out of contention to win.

 Meanwhile, Said had a successful NNS season.
 On August 29, 2010, Said led the rest of the race after Robby Gordon ran out of gas with three laps to go and won his long-desired first NASCAR Nationwide Series race at the Circuit Gilles Villeneuve in Montreal.
 His close friend, who he had raced with in F1 and NNS before, Italian driver Max Papis, passed him in the final turn to try to win, but a mistake by jumping over the curb too high cost him the win.
 Said passed Papis after the mistake, and they raced to the finish.
 By the time they reached the line, Said was a bumper ahead of Papis (The finish resembled the 2009 Montreal finish, where Australian driver Marcos Ambrose dominated but made the same mistake Papis made, handing the win to Carl Edwards).
-Said publicly shaved his curly hair and received applause when he received TV attention for his victory.
+Said received huge TV attention for his victory.